daz4126/Nanny-State/README.md

 * **State** - an object or value that stores all the app data
 * **View** -  a function that returns a string of HTML based on the current state
-* **Update** - a function that is the only way to change the state and re-render the view
+* **Update** - a method of the State that is the only way to change the state and re-render the view

 <div align="center">